 Additionally, I hope that taking the time to read through these pages will inspire you to invest your hard earned money on my novels.
 Since I would never desire anyone to squander their cash unless it was on something they truly wanted, I will endeavor to reveal enough of myself, my motivation to write this tale, and what the themes are so that everyone can render an informed decision.

 My name is Sharon Lathan…. honest!
 No pen-names for me!
-I am a native Californian who in late 2013 relocated to the green, rolling hills of western Kentucky.
+I was born in Pascagoula, Mississippi and still have family in the Deep South, but lived the bulk of my life in California.
 I had an average middle-class upbringing and average family life as a child.
 I entertained no grand dreams or aspirations other than to be a wife, mother, and registered nurse; all of which I am blessed to say came true.
-I married my own version of Mr. Darcy twenty-eight years ago, and despite the typical ups and downs, I am delighted to say we are still in love.
+In 1986 I married my own version of Mr. Darcy and despite the typical ups and downs, I am delighted to say we are still very much in love.
 God blessed us with two beautiful, healthy children.
-Our daughter is married to her own wonderful Mr. Darcy, and living in Washington DC.
-Our son is living at home while learning the ways of the grownup world.
+Our daughter Emily has found true love with her husband Neil and is currently living just two hours away from us in Nashville, Tennessee.
+Our son Kyle and beautiful wife Serena live very close to us in Kentucky.

-Writing of the Darcys has become an obsession, so I am generally found busy at work on my Macintosh computer.
-In between, I do find the time to read books written by other folks, see the occasional movie, keep up on my favorite TV shows, commune with fellow romance novelist and Jane Austen fanatics, and enjoy the life gifted to me.
+Writing of the Darcys has become an obsession, so I am usually busy at work on my Macintosh computers.
+In between, I do find the time to read books written by other folks, see the occasional movie and keep up on my favorite TV shows, work in my garden, take our boat onto the lake for some serious fishing, play with our adorable miniature poodles Olivia Marjo and Audrey Rose, and generally enjoy the life God has gifted to me.

 My first step onto the pathway that would change my life began over Thanksgiving weekend of 2005 when I entered a movie theater to watch Pride and Prejudice starring Keira Knightley and Matthew Macfadyen.
 Although only expecting to enjoy a sappy chick flick, I walked out sporting a heart swelling with warm fuzzy sentiments and my mind blown by a truly amazing movie experience.
 Joe Wright’s version of the classic was my introduction to Jane Austen and literally within days an obsession was born.
 For two months I devoured anything cinema or literature that pertained to Austen or Pride and Prejudice.
 I read her novels, watched the various adaptations, and poured over the dozens of related websites.